Find Grad Schools

 Troubleshooting: Determining causes of operating errors and deciding what to do about it.

-In the United States, there were 137,000 jobs for Electronics Engineering Technician in 2016.
+There were about 137,000 jobs for Electronics Engineering Technician in 2016 (in the United States).
 New jobs are being produced at a rate of 2% which is below the national average.
 The Bureau of Labor Statistics predicts 2,800 new jobs for Electronics Engineering Technician by 2026.
-The BLS estimates 12,000 yearly job openings in this field.
+There will be an estimated 12,000 positions for Electronics Engineering Technician per year.

 undefined